 Side by Side Psychology provides assessments to help with a variety of questions about your child’s development.
 They are also available to conduct these assessments for teens and adults.
-We are experienced in completing assessments related to understanding whether a child has autism, whether there are learning differences that fit a specific criteria and whether the learning style and needs of your child requires specific support and what that support should look like.
+We are experienced in completing assessments related to understanding whether an individual is autistic, whether there are learning differences that fit a specific criteria and whether the learning style and needs requires specific support and what that support should look like.
 We complete a variety of assessments such as standardised tests, in depth interviews and observation to answer those questions.

 Autism Spectrum Disorder Assessments

-Autism Spectrum Disorder (ASD) is the collective term for a group of neurodevelopmental disorders characterised by impairments in social interaction, verbal and nonverbal communication and by repetitive patterns of behaviour and restricted interests (National Guidelines for ASD assessment, 2017).
+Autism Spectrum Disorder (ASD) is the collective term for a group of neurodevelopmental brain differences characterised by differences in social interaction, verbal and nonverbal communication and by repetitive patterns of behaviour and restricted interests (National Guidelines for ASD assessment, 2017).

 Due to the complexity of ASD, the diagnostic process needs to be thorough and completed by a suitably experienced professional who is qualified in this task.
 Also in line with the recommendations from the Australian Guidelines of Autism Assessment, the assessment should not only answer whether the observed behaviours meet criteria, but also what are the key strengths of this individual and how going forwards can changes be made to support this individual in their environment.

 Other Psychological Assessments